Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Bozeman as a Growing Foodie Destination

 Bozeman used to be a small ranching town with a couple of diners and pubs.
-Today, thanks to a fast-growing population and MSU’s influence, it’s a food town in its own right.
+But today, thanks to a fast-growing population and Montana State University’s influence, it’s a food town in its own right.
 New breweries, cocktail bars, and farm-to-table restaurants open every year, and you’ll notice lines out the door at brunch spots on weekends.
-Despite all the growth, the scene still feels friendly and local — many restaurants are owner-run, and staff are quick to share their favorite dishes.
+Even with all the growth, Bozeman hasn’t lost its friendly and local nature as many restaurants are owner-run, and staff are quick to share their favorite dishes.

 Local Montana Ingredients, Craft Beer Culture, and Creative Chefs

 Eating in Bozeman gives you an authentic taste of Montana.
-Many restaurants buy beef and bison straight from nearby ranches, and summer menus feature produce from the Gallatin Valley farmers' markets.
-Breweries highlight local barley and hops, while chefs get playful with seasonal ingredients — think elk Bolognese, huckleberry desserts, or sour beers brewed with Montana honey.
-The result?
-Food and drinks that feel fresh, regional, and often a little unexpected.
+Many restaurants buy beef and bison straight from nearby ranches, and in the summer, menus will feature produce from the Gallatin Valley farmers' markets.
+Breweries highlight local barley and hops, while chefs get playful with seasonal ingredients; think elk Bolognese, huckleberry desserts, or sour beers brewed with Montana honey.
+The end result is food and drinks that feel fresh, regional, and a little unexpected in the best way.

 Balance of Rustic Charm and Modern Dining

-Part of the fun in Bozeman is the Range of options.
+Part of what makes eating in Bozeman so enjoyable is the range of options.
 You can grab a hearty burger in a converted railway warehouse, then head to a modern cocktail lounge with floor-to-ceiling windows.
 Breweries lean casual, with dog-friendly patios and rotating food trucks.
 At the same time, downtown offers sleek wine bars and wood-fired kitchens.
 It’s easy to mix high-end dining with low-key comfort food all in the same trip.

 Best Breweries in Bozeman

 If you want a pint with the best view in town, head to MAP Brewing.
-You’ll sip your beer lakeside with the Bridger Mountains as your backdrop — and trust me, the patio at sunset is where you’ll want to be.
-Their beers lean classic but well-crafted, like the award-winning Midas Crush IPA.
-The brewery has a full kitchen too, so you can pair your beer with burgers, salads, or hearty appetizers without needing a food truck.
+You’ll sip your beer lakeside with the Bridger Mountains as your backdrop, and trust me, the patio at sunset is where you’ll want to be.
+Their beers lean classic but well-crafted, like the award-winning Midas Crush IPA, which is also sold at many bars as well.
+The brewery has a full kitchen too, so you can pair your beer with burgers, salads, or hearty appetizers without needing to eat beforehand or rely on a food truck.

 Bozeman Brewing Company (“The Bozone”) – Historic, Sustainable, Community Favorite

 The oldest craft brewery in town, “The Bozone,” is tucked into a historic brick building on the north side.
 It has a smaller taproom with a laid-back, almost neighborhood-bar feel.
-They’re serious about sustainability — running on solar power and recycling spent grain with local ranchers.
+They’re serious about sustainability.
+The restaurant runs on solar power and recycles spent grain with local ranchers.
 Their Amber Ale is a longtime local favorite, and weekend afternoons often feature a friendly, mixed crowd of students, locals, and travelers.

 Mountains Walking Brewery – Innovative Flavors, Sour & Hazy Specialties

-Mountains Walking is Bozeman’s most experimental brewery — sours with fruit purée, hazy IPAs, and even dessert stouts.
+Mountains Walking is Bozeman’s most experimental brewery.
+They offer sours with fruit purée, hazy IPAs, and even dessert stouts.
 The space is modern and lively, with communal tables.
-Bonus: the food menu goes beyond pub fare, with ramen bowls and bao buns you won’t find at most Montana breweries.
+The best part is that the food menu goes beyond pub fare, with ramen bowls and bao buns you won’t find at most Montana breweries.

 Bridger Brewing – Pizza Pairings, Popular on MSU Campus